Kuadrant/kuadrant-controller/doc/proposals/rlp-target-gateway-resource.md

 ## WASM-SHIM

+WASM filter rate limit policies are not exactly the same as user managed RateLimitPolicy custom resources.
+The WASM filter rate limit policies is part of the  internal configuration and therefore not exposed to the end user.

+At the WASM filter level, there are no route level or gateway level rate limit policies.
-Each rate limit policy has a logical name and a set of hostnames to activate it based on the incoming request’s host header.
+The rate limit policies in the wasm plugin configuration may not map 1:1 to user managed RateLimitPolicy custom resources.
+WASM rate limit policies have an internal logical name and a set of hostnames to activate it based on the incoming request’s host header.

-The WASM-SHIM builds a tree based data structure holding the rate limit policies.
+The WASM filter builds a tree based data structure holding the rate limit policies.
 The longest (sub)domain match is used to select the policy to be applied.
 Only one policy is being applied per invocation.

+#### rate limit configurations

-The plugin object contains a list of configurations to build a list of Envoy's RLS descriptors.
-These policy configurations are defined at
+The WASM filter configuration object contains a list of rate limit configurations to build a list of Envoy's RLS descriptors.
+These configurations are defined at

 ```
-rate_limit_policies[*].gatewat_actions[*].configurations
+rate_limit_policies[*].gateway_actions[*].configurations
 ```

 For example: